ncedeno1122/AwfulCatMetroidvania/Assets/Documents/ObsidianVault/DevLogs/July 31st.md

 What's next is actually learning how to activate a skill based on certain inputs.
 I think of something like Down-B-ing in smash.
 Perhaps there's something I can make, like how the inputs in SoulCalibur work for detecting more complex strings of inputs... then again, I'm not sure that's entirely necessary.

 I know what I need.
 I have my Fire button for a basic input, but I need a second Fire type input.
 Perhaps I need to call this button something else...

+---

+So I've been looking at the InputSystem documentation and while I can't say I fully understand it on my first read, Interactions might be what I'm looking for...
+I have to see, but it seems that I can create more Actions, things like OnMove, OnFire, OnJump, OnInteract, etc..

+From what I understand, these event handling functions are invoked every time some information about that InputAction are changed.
+This is how I can move the character, poll for button presses, all that.

+BUT, Interactions will only invoke the Action's event if a certain input pattern or something like that is met (Holding, Tapping, etc.).
+This could be useful if I was to make some actions about my new input.

+This is versatile...
+Very versatile.
+I have to see how I'll handle these things...

+What's neat about them is that I don't seem to be able to check them in tandem with other input things, I'll have to do that in the script.
+For example, if I invoked the Skill Action by holding, multi-tapping, etc, I'd have to determine in-script.
+For that reason, I'll have to change the nomenclature of my Actions.
+Depending on the Interaction I'm waiting for, I can append --Tap, MultiTap, Hold, etc. to the end of my actions.

+This is, of course, my initial understanding of this very versatile system.
+I'm weirded out by that you can add multiple Interactions to one Action.

+What may be useful is to decouple my ideas somewhat. **I must create interactions for the events that happen to that specific input**, and **I must listen for these in combination with other data in scripts**.
+Essentially, I can listen to the inputs like anything else, but I have to process what actually happens elsewhere, like for directional inputs (a la Down-B).

+Let's try programming this...

+#### Achik Spirit Form Input
+> Also I think it'd be nice to have a MultiTap input from which, for Achik, I can trigger his Spirit Form while holding DOWN on the PlayerInput Vector3.

+---

+Ok so I'm now very simply reading inputs as they pertain to directions.
+This is pretty good, I'm pleased so far, but now I need to see how it is that I'll hook up DIFFERENT states and actions to go to.

+The thing is, I'm trying to implement Achik's spirit form, and I need a different little physics scheme for that.
+That's fine and all, but to make a component that I can use on any character I want to make, things are different.
+Kowi cannot do a spirit form thing like that, so I need to get to some point where I can read common inputs and patterns between the two of them and if the current character has a special state or ability relating to that, handle it.

+The current idea I have for this involves a ScriptableObject where I can specify all the routes and stuff like that.
+A secondary idea is to, depending on the character whose ScriptableObject I'm loading is, create an AchikPlayerState and a KowiPlayerState.
+This way, I can create connections between states that are more per-character and less generic...

+Hmm, I'm not sure, but the latter approach sounds a little easier to implement personally.
+If I'm so serious about ensuring that Achik and Kowi play differently, then the time spent defining these states and all that stuff is well worth it.
+For that purpose, I think it is!

+It still just makes me think though...
+The physics, passive abilities, and skills are really the only main differences between the two characters....
+No, that's wrong.
+I'll have to separate them via classes as I said above!

+For now, I'll push this commit, then make that next change.

+---